 The BIN area hosts a number of brand names carried by a company or sometimes by the entire region.
 We have introduced a number of brand names in the sense of a symbol because many of these are also prominent because they strongly symbolize the entire country.
 We intentionally mention a number of brand names related to food and tourism which are visible on tables and images nationwide.
 In the Swedish BIN region, for instance, we have Västerbotten cheese produced by Norrmejerier.
 Bread is often considered very local but Polarbröd is today among the biggest exporting companies in Sweden.
-In addition, the Swedish BIN region hosts Kalix löirom, which is similar to Russian caviar and is often served in select restaurants to symbolize the very best that Sweden has to offer.
-The brand Kalix löjrom is offered by certain fisheries along the Swedish coast, which also process löjrom in a certain way.
-Icehotel is a company but also a strong brand name for the entire region.
-From the region brand names originate such as Max Hamburger and Leos lekland.
+In addition, the Swedish BIN region hosts Kalix löjrom, which is similar to Russian caviar and is often served in select restaurants to symbolize the very best that Sweden has to offer.
+The brand Kalix löjrom is offered by certain fisheries along the Swedish coast, which also process.
+Attracting tourists from all over the world, Icehotel is a company but also a strong brand name for the entire region.
+From the Luleå region originates brand names such as Max Hamburger and Leos lekland.
+The rapidly expanding Rapunzel of Sweden started in Umeå and is now exporting hair extensions all over the world.
 These are growing fast and are recognized in Sweden and abroad.
-The underlined sentence is still doubtful and the words in italics may not be understood by some readers.
-Originating from the Finnish part of the BIN area there is Rovaniemi Lappset Group which is a leading designer, manufacturer and supplier of children's playground equipment and outdoor exercise solutions for people of all ages.
+Originating from the Finnish part of the BIN area is Rovaniemi Lappset Group which is a leading designer, manufacturer and supplier of children's playground equipment and outdoor exercise solutions for people of all ages.
 The company was established in 1970.
 This family-owned company sells its products to over 50 countries.
 Moreover, Polar, the Oulu-based producer of heart rate monitors employs 1,200 people worldwide, has 26 subsidiaries globally and manages a distribution network supplying over 35,000 retail outlets in more than 80 countries.

 Oulu Fingersoft game development studio and a publisher located in Oulu, Finland, have published games like Hill Climb Racing 2, Make More!, Javelin Masters 3 and Fast Like a Fox.